f4b6a3/uuid-creator/README.md

 3: timestamp high   *****
 ```

-In the standard the bytes of the timestamp are rearranged so that the highest bits are put in the end of the array of bits and the lowest ones in the beginning.
+In the version 1 UUID the timestamp bytes are rearranged so that the highest bits are put in the end of the array of bits and the lowest ones in the beginning.
 The standard _timestamp resolution_ is 1 second divided by 10,000,000.
 The timestamp is the amount of 100 nanoseconds intervals since 1582-10-15.
-Since the timestamp has 60 bits, the greatest date and time that can be represented is 5236-03-31T21:21:00.684Z.
+Since the timestamp has 60 bits (unsigned), the greatest date and time that can be represented is 5236-03-31T21:21:00.684Z.

 In this implementation, the timestamp has milliseconds accuracy, that is, it uses `System.currentTimeMillis()`[<sup>&#x2197;</sup>](https://docs.oracle.com/javase/7/docs/api/java/lang/System.html#currentTimeMillis()) to get the current milliseconds.
 An internal _counter_ is used to _simulate_ the standard timestamp resolution of 10 million intervals per second.